wovenstarlight/tumblr-themes/collapsibles/README.md

 ```
 You can place anything you want inside the content section.
 I recommend placing standard text inside `<p>` tags to ensure a decent amount of spacing around it on either side.
 This means you'd surround your text with `<p>` and `</p>` tags, like this: `<p>Sample text here!</p>`

-To see the collapsibles in action, you can view [a sample page listing my fanfiction](https://starlightthemes.tumblr.com/collapsibles) on my theme blog.
+To see the collapsibles in action, find the appropriate preview link in the theme table below.

 ## Step 2: Getting the styling right
 Before you create your collapsible sections, you'll want to import the code that makes them look right.
 To do that, follow these steps: